Divorce Rhode Island Child Support

 • Publishing it in a single, easy to use and accessible database

-• This would be useful for matching of assets and interception of insurance settlements that is owed to such obligors
+• This would be useful for matching of assets and interception of insurance settlements that is owed to such obligors.

 The Rhode Island Child Support Enforcement Program is expected to update the above mentioned database on a monthly basis.
 However, the frequency of update can be altered any moment.
-So, the users who are accessing this database are advised to note the date of the file.
+So, the users who are accessing this database are advised to note the date on the file.

 Divorce Papers